Erich Hohagen

-Erich Hohagen (9 January 1915 – 8 March 1990) was a German general in the Bundeswehr.
+Erich Alfred Hohagen (9 January 1915 – 8 March 1990) was a German general in the Bundeswehr.
 During World War II, he served as a fighter pilot in the Luftwaffe.
 A fighter ace, Hohagen was credited with 56 aerial victories and was a recipient of the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.

-Career
+Early life and career

+Hohagen was born on 9 January 1915 in Velbert, at the time in the Rhine Province of the German Empire.
+He joined the military service of the Luftwaffe in 1938 and following completion of flight and fighter pilot training, Hohagen was posted to 4.
+Staffel (4th squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing) in 1939.

+World War II

+World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland.
 Hohagen claimed his first aerial victory, a Royal Air Force (RAF) Supermarine Spitfire over Southern England, on 5 July 1940.
 On 20 February 1941, Hohagen was appointed Staffelkapitän (squadron leader) of 4.
-Staffel of Jagdgeschwader 51 (JG 51—51st Fighter Wing).
+Staffel of JG 51.
 He succeeded Oberleutnant Josef Fözö who was promoted to command II.
 Gruppe of JG 51.

 Operation Barbarossa

 II.
 Gruppe of JG 51 was withdrawn from the English Channel in early June 1941 and ordered to Dortmund where the unit was reequipped with the Messerschmitt Bf 109 F series.
 On 10 June, II.
 Gruppe began transferring east and was located at Siedlce.
 On 22 June, German forces launched Operation Barbarossa, the German invasion of the Soviet Union.
 JG 51, under the command of Oberstleutnant Werner Mölders, was subordinated to II.
 Fliegerkorps (2nd Air Corps), which as part of Luftflotte 2 (Air Fleet 2).
 JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.

 On the first day of the invasion, Hohagen shot down three Soviet SB-2 bombers in the space of five minutes.
 In August, he was given command of II.
 Gruppe after its former acting commander Hauptmann Hubertus von Bonin was wounded on 8 August.
 On 4 September, Hohagen was shot down in his Messerschmitt Bf 109 F-2 (Werknummer 9211—factory number) by Soviet fighters near Bryansk.
 Wounded, he transferred command of II.
 Gruppe to Oberleutnant Hartmann Grasser.
 Hohagen received the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 October 1941, after 30 victories.